 If we re-run the proxy-config command and list the endpoints service foo can see, we’ll notice the service bar is not in the list anymore.

-The discovery selectors can be configured at the mesh level in MeshConfig.
-They are a list of Kubernetes selectors that specify the set of namespaces that Istio watches and updates when pushing configuration to the sidecars.
+We can configure discovery selectors at the mesh level in MeshConfig.
+Discovery selectors are a list of Kubernetes selectors that specify the set of namespaces that Istio watches and updates when pushing configuration to the sidecars.

-Just like with the Sidecar resource, the discoverySelectors can be used to limit the number of items that are watched and processed by Istio.
+Like with the Sidecar resource, the discoverySelectors can limit the number of items that are watched and processed by Istio.

 We can update the IstioOperator to include the discoverySelectors field as shown below: